 BUILD HEALTH INTERNATIONAL

-Transforming health care infrastructure
+Transforming healthcare infrastructure

-TECHNOLOGY
+TECHNOLOGY CASE STUDY

-Collaborating to build better health care environments
+Collaborating to build better healthcare environments

 Autodesk technology and training services helped nonprofit Build Health International design and build an energy-efficient 13,600-square-foot hospital in rural Haiti.